0xhara/0xhara/README.md

 <!--
 - 📚👓 Expanding my knowledge and expertise in the field of **Machine Learning-Deep Learning** through self-study and hands-on projects.
 -->
--  🌍💻🏠 I am actively seeking **REMOTE WORK opportunities** that align with my Interests, skills and experience.
+-  🌍💻🏠 I am actively seeking **REMOTE WORK** that align with my Interests, skills and experience.
 - I'd love to Collab On Interesting Projects in web3 space, Always Up for BrainStorming new Ideas.

 <!--who am i??
 A believer in the great unknown, -->